samfisherirl/Jinja-Pywebview-BS-GUIs-without-Flask/README.md

 # This will automatically iterate over files and folders in ./templates/, looking for *.js and *.css files, importing before loading.

-many changes upcoming but first push.
+many changes upcoming, this is the first push and comes with many bugs but functions.

 simple jinja usage, pywebview template, with custom CSS and JS loader.